vtdinh/koi_trade_management_tool/invest_tool_spec.md

     - If cutoff < today: Binance D1 close (UTC-aligned candle close)
     - If cutoff = today: Binance realtime ticker
     - Fallback quote: SYMBOLUSDT -> SYMBOLUSDC -> SYMBOLBUSD
-  - If Binance has no price/symbol: use Exchange from Order_History (storage) for realtime price
+  - If Binance lacks the symbol or returns no price: use the Exchange from Order_History (storage).
-    - Supported: OKX, Bybit (spot ticker realtime)
+    - For historical cutoffs the exchange fetch uses the daily close; for the current day it uses realtime.
-    - For historical dates on non-Binance, realtime is used as a safe fallback
+    - If neither source returns a price, the macro stops with "Can not fetch the ""coin"" price."
   - Stablecoins (USDT/USDC/BUSD/FDUSD/TUSD) = 1.

 ## Position Building (Update_All_Position)